 When patients first enter a Bristol alcohol rehab centre an initial assessment is conducted by a consultant psychiatrist.
 A personalised rehabilitation programme emerges from this assessment.
 Patients’ medical history and the facts surrounding their addiction are noted.
 A prescription of chlordiazepoxide is typically written out, thus significantly reducing the above withdrawal symptoms during detox.

 Rehab 4 Alcoholism offers a helpline for those affected by addiction.
 This includes the friends and family members of addicts.
-Click here to contact a counsellor for free, or call today on 0800 111 4108.
+Call today on 0800 111 4108.